MicrosoftDocs/biztalk-docs/biztalk/core/high-availability-using-sql-server-always-on-availability-groups.md

 SQL Server does not support MSDTC with AlwaysOn AG for any versions prior to 2016.

-MSDTC between databases on same SQL Server instance is not supported with SQL Server AlwaysOn Availability Groups in SQL Server 2016 RTM or SP1.
+MSDTC between databases on same SQL Server instance is not supported with SQL Server AlwaysOn Availability Groups.
 This means that no two BizTalk databases in a distributed transaction can be hosted on the same SQL server instance.
 For transactional consistency, BizTalk databases participating in distributed transaction should be hosted on different SQL server instances.
 Note that it does not matter whether SQL instances are on the same computer, or different computers.

 ## Providing high availability for BizTalk databases using AlwaysOn Availability Groups